alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 2. **Network architecture**: This network defines the main processing of the graph-structured data, which here will be shared by both the actor and critic networks.
 This will be a GNN that processes the graph and produces node embeddings and a graph-level embedding.
 3. **Policy and value heads**: These are the final layers that produce the action distribution and value estimates, respectively.
 In our case, the policy head will use a proto-action approach to select nodes, while the value head will use the graph-level embedding to estimate the value of the current state.

+More detail on implementing custom policies in SB3 can be found in the [SB3 documentation](https://stable-baselines3.readthedocs.io/en/master/guide/custom_policy.html).

 ### Features Extractor